-According to the book Race, Work, and Leadership: New Perspectives on the Black Experience by Laura Morgan Roberts, a professor at the University of Virginia: race still matters in the American workforce.
-Blacks are still held back by race—it has been a hindrance to people of colour to attain leadership positions.
+According to the book Race, Work, and Leadership: New Perspectives on the Black Experience by Laura Morgan Roberts, a professor at the University of Virginia: ethnicity still matters in the American workforce.
+Black employees in particular are still held back —it has been a hindrance to people of colour to attain leadership positions.

 - Among the 274 top executives' board members of the biggest 50 companies in S&P 100, only five are black, two of whom are retired.
 (USA Today)